hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 Purity  | 0.98 | Purity of tumor in the sample NormFactor | 0.64 | Factor to convert tumor ratio to copy number.
-Lower number implies higher ploidy Ploidy | 3.10 | Average ploidy of the tumor sample after adjusting for purity SomaticDeviation | 0.00 | Penalty from somatic variants with implied variant copy numnbers that are inconsistent with the minor and major allele copy number
+Lower number implies higher ploidy Ploidy | 3.10 | Average ploidy of the tumor sample after adjusting for purity SomaticDeviation | 0.00 | Penalty from somatic variants with implied variant copy numbers that are inconsistent with the minor and major allele copy number
 Score | 0.68 | Score of fit (lower is better)
 Diploid Proportion | 0.02 | Proportion of copy number regions that have 1 (+- 0.2) minor and major allele
 PolyclonalProportion | 0.09 | Proportion of copy number regions that are more than 0.25 from a whole copy number